NaluKit/nalu/etc/wiki/06 Application.md

 **Important note: a start route can not have a parameter!**

 Using only a shell as start route will produce an error.

-### Error Route
-There are several validations inside Nalu, that can cause an error.
-For example:

-* a routing loop
-* an illegal route
-* using an non existing selector

-In such cases Nalu will show an error.
-To display an error Nalu uses the error route (if it is defined) or fires an error event.
-For more informations about error handling, take a look [here](xxx).

 ## Filter Annotation
 Nalu allows you to use filters to stop routings in order to interrupt a route before it is handled.
 In case a route is interrupted, you can redirect to another route.